 Child support is available under North Carolina law until a child turns 18 years of age.
 If a child is otherwise emancipated prior to age 18, child support would end at that earlier age under our current law.
 However, if a child who has not yet, as of age 18, graduated from high school and is still enrolled in secondary school, child support will continue until age 20 or graduation from school, whichever comes first.
 Another exception is that if a parent has entered into a written agreement—such as a Separation Agreement -- to pay support past the age of the child’s minority.
 If such a contract is valid and enforceable, the post-majority obligation spelled out in the contract can be imposed by the court.

 Yes.
 Once an order has been entered, any willful failure to pay can result in being held in contempt of a court order and can carry a jail sentence.
 If however, you are paying child support pursuant with the terms in a Separation Agreement—which is not the same thing as a court order—then your ex-spouse may sue you for breach of contract and specific performance.
-Unless you can show the court just cause as to why you should not be held accountable for failing to abide by terms of your Separation Agreement, the court will likely order to pay those arrears back to your spouse as well as make an award of attorney fees in her favor.
+Unless you can show the court just cause as to why you should not be held accountable for failing to abide by terms of your Separation Agreement, the court will likely order you to pay those arrears back to your spouse as well as make an award of attorney fees in her favor.

 No, losing a job does not automatically relieve you of the obligation to pay child support.
 Losing a job at no fault of your own, could potentially be grounds to modify a child support obligation, and it is your responsibility to immediately file a motion to modify child support based on this change of circumstance.

-Having subsequent children does not automatically change child support obligations.
-However, a party can move the court for such a change with a showing that the a modification of the current child support obligation is warranted due to that parent’s financial responsibility for his or her natural or adopted children currently living in the home (other than those for child support was previously determined).
 A parent’s financial responsibility for subsequent children in his or her care is equal to the basic child support obligation for these children based upon that parent’s income.
 This amount is then deducted from that parent’s gross monthly income for the purposes of recalculating his or her original child support obligation.
 Any modification of a prior child support order can only be obtained by consent order signed by both parents and the judge or a judge’s ruling following a hearing on this matter.

 No. Child support, unlike alimony, is not taxable for the recipient or tax deductible for the payer.